anitabaral/Minor_Project_5/README.md

 - Add images of flowers.
 For ease here is a link: https://drive.google.com/drive/folders/1GnqUyEzItXDO3bXxV2lBYZfO-YJKdU6J?usp=sharing

 - create a model folder
-- You can download the model from this link if you don't want to run create_model.ipnyb
+- You can download the model from this link if you don't want to run create_model.ipnyb : https://drive.google.com/drive/folders/1-2Jcaeiu7yqPxkEIwDHVBXgCO1DQ9hYq?usp=sharing

 #### Step 3: Run
-- run the code by typing "python app.py" in the terminal
+- run the code "python app.py"

 #### Output:
 - In the output, you will see a dataframe consisting of labels of flowers and it's corresponding embeddings.
+- The similarity and dissimilarity score.
 - The latent representation after PCA is saved in the main folder as "latent_representation.png".